sebv/istio-wiki/Vendor-FAQ.md

 ```
 This is thanks to the [pruning](https://github.com/istio/istio/pull/3348/files#diff-836546cc53507f6b2d581088903b1785R39) setup in go dep.

-## How do I add / change a dependency
+## How do I add / change a dependency?

 Edit the [Gopkg.toml](https://github.com/istio/istio/blob/master/Gopkg.toml).